arunkumar18071990/AWS-DevOps-CheatSheet/README.md

 ### System Design :gear:
 * [System Design Blueprint](pdf/System_Design_Blueprint.pdf): System Design is defined as a process of creating an architecture for different components, interfaces, and modules of the system and providing corresponding data helpful in implementing such elements in systems.

-### Cyber Security :lock:
-* [Cyber Security 101](pdf/cybersecurity-101.gif): Fundamentals of Cybersecurity Topics.
-* [What is DevSecOps?](pdf/devsecops.gif): DevSecOps emerged as a natural evolution of DevOps practices with a focus on integrating security into the software development and deployment process.

 ---